open-feature/community/governance-charter.md

 defining and approving with the project members the final governance model, and organizing elections for the elected governance board body.

+## Technical Steering Committee

+The project has a _Technical Steering Committee (TSC)_ that consists of three maintainers who actively contribute to the project.
+The role of the steering committee is to facilitate development of the OpenFeature specification and other technical decisions in the project.
+The responsibilities include reviewing the incoming enhancement proposal and pull requests, driving the decision making process and building consensus among the OpenFeature community.
+At the moment, TSC members do not get special permissions beyond what other maintainers have.

+The technical steering committee is initially bootstrapped by 3 contributors based on the consensus of contributors and maintainers of the project.
+Their term is **one year**.
+Then the steering committee members are re-elected based on the public nomination and decision making process.
+The same happens when a TSC member steps down from the role in the middle of the term, an acting TSC member is appointed by the community until the end of the term.

+At any time, less than 50% of the TSC members can be affiliated with a single company.
+If the affiliation changes during the term and violates the rule, one of the TSC members should step down.

 ## Decision making

 Decisions are made by a consensus of _Project Members_ and [Interested Parties](./interested-parties.md).